-Notice of intended motions must be in writing signed by the mover, stating the meeting at which it is proposed that the intended motion be considered, and must be delivered to the chief executive at least 5 clear working days before such meeting.
+Notice of intended motions must be in writing signed by the mover, stating the meeting at which it is proposed that the intended motion be considered, and must be delivered to the chief executive at least 10 clear working days before such meeting, or a shorter time at the discretion of the Chief Executive.
 [Notice of an intended motion can be sent via email and include the scanned electronic signature of the mover.]